tianhaosheng267/Nestly/README.md

 ## Project background and attribution

 Map data is attributed to [OpenStreetMap contributors](https://www.openstreetmap.org/copyright); ZIP coordinates come from [Zippopotam.us](https://www.zippopotam.us/).
-Included course-era photographs are demo assets; their source and redistribution permissions have not been documented in this repository.
+Included photographs are demo assets; their source and redistribution permissions have not been documented in this repository.